Joint Spectral Clustering in Multilayer Degree-Corrected Stochastic Blockmodels

-where $\mathbf{M} \in \mathbb{R}^{K\times \tilde{K}}$ is some matrix without repeated rows.
-Explicitly, this says that there are only $K$ unique rows of $\U$, with each row $i$ of $\U$ corresponding to community membership of vertex $i$.
-Moreover, since $\U$ is obtained via the singular value decomposition of $\ycal$, it contains information from all the networks.
-Clustering the rows of the matrix $\U$ therefore reveals the community memberships.

-The observations presented above lead to a joint spectral clustering algorithm applied to the sample adjacency matrices, which is summarized in \cref{alg:dcmase} and a pictorial representation is shown in \cref{fig:dc-mase}.
-Without the row-normalization step, one obtains the \emph{scaled} multiple adjacency spectral embedding (MASE) algorithm of \citet{arroyo_inference_2021}, who consider the COSIE (COmmon Subspace Independent Edge) model where each ``population'' network shares a common invariant subspace (which includes the multilayer stochastic blockmodel as a special case).
-Due to the different degree correction parameters, the multilayer DCSBM model is not a particular instance of the COSIE model, but our algorithm can be viewed as a normalized version of the MASE algorithm, so we dub it DC-MASE, or degree-corrected multiple adjacency spectral embedding.
-Introducing this normalization step is crucial in the presence of heterogeneous degree correction parameters and makes this methodology applicable to a much more flexible model.
+The observations presented above lead to a joint spectral clustering algorithm applied to the sample adjacency matrices, summarized in \cref{alg:dcmase} and in \cref{fig:dc-mase}.
+Without the row-normalization step, one obtains the \emph{scaled} multiple adjacency spectral embedding (MASE) algorithm of \citet{arroyo_inference_2021}, who consider a model where each ``population'' network shares a common invariant subspace (which includes the multilayer SBM as a special case).
+Due to the different degree correction parameters, the population matrices in the multilayer DCSBM do not share a common invariant subspace, but our algorithm can be viewed as a normalized version of the MASE algorithm, so we dub it our degree-corrected multiple adjacency spectral embedding (DC-MASE).
+Introducing this normalization step is crucial in the presence of heterogeneous degree corrections and makes this methodology applicable to a more flexible model.
 The following proposition formalizes the three arguments to construct the algorithm.
-The proof of this result can be found in \cref{sec:identifiabilityproofs}.

 \begin{proposition} Under the conditions of \cref{prop:identifiability}, Algorithm \ref{alg:dcmase} applied to the collection of matrices $\mathbf{P}\one,$ $\dots,$ $\mathbf{P}\M$ recovers the community memberships exactly. \end{proposition}